StefanoCecere/awesome-opensource-unity/README.md

 - [UDBase](https://github.com/KonH/UDBase) - module-based game template for Unity.
 Modules in UDBase are called Controllers, their implementation can be replaced without changing your project source code
 - [graphy](https://github.com/Tayx94/graphy) - Graphy is the ultimate, easy to use, feature packed stats monitor and debugger for your Unity project
 - [NuGetForUnity](https://github.com/GlitchEnzo/NuGetForUnity) - A NuGet Package Manager for Unity
-- [GoogleSheetsUnity](https://github.com/5argon/GoogleSheetsUnity) - Get data from your private Google Sheets to Unity!!
+- [GoogleSheetsUnity](https://github.com/5argon/GoogleSheetsUnity) - Get data from your private Google Sheets to Unity!
 (Read-only)
 - [unity-routines](https://github.com/tomblind/unity-routines) - Replacement for Unity coroutines that supports hierarchical routines and pooling
 - [CropTexture](https://github.com/natsupy/CropTexture) - Crop and resize texture in unity editor!
 Open it: Press F1
 - [demilib](https://github.com/Demigiant/demilib) - A library of various utilities and tools for Unity